Micro-macro stochastic Galerkin methods for nonlinear Fokker-Plank equations with random inputs: Micro-macro stochastic Galerkin methods

 \subsubsection{A micro-macro stochastic Galerkin formulation}

-In order to achieve such a property in the context of stochastic-Galerkin schemes we propose a new method based on a micro-macro decomposition.
-A similar technique has been also recently developed in the fully deterministic case to construct spectral methods for Boltzmann-type collision operators that preserves exactly the Maxwellian asymptotic profile of the system \cite{Pareschi2017,Filbet}.
+In order to guarantee {accuracy for large times} in the context of stochastic-Galerkin schemes we propose a new method based on a micro-macro decomposition.
+A similar technique has been also recently developed in the fully deterministic case to construct spectral methods for Boltzmann-type collision operators that preserves exactly the Maxwellian asymptotic profile of the system^^>\cite{Pareschi2017,Filbet}.

 Let us recall at this point the notion of quasi-equilibrium state \eqref{eq:quasi_eq} associated to the nonlinear Fokker-Planck equation of interest introduced in the previous section.
 We observe that $f^q(\z,\v,t)$ is a time dependent distribution satisfying at each instant of time the relation $J(f^q,f^q)(\z,\v,t) = 0$.
 Therefore, similarly to what happens with classical micro-macro formulations for each time $t\ge 0$, one can decompose the solution of the Fokker-Planck model \eqref{eq:MF_general}-\eqref{eq:J_meanfield} in a quasi-equilibrium part and a reminder term as follows \be f(\z,\v,t) = f^q(\z,\v,t) + g(\z,\v,t), \ee with $g(\z,\v,t)$ a distribution such that \be \int_{\mathbb R^{d_v}}\varphi(\v)g(\z,\v,t)d\v = 0 \qquad \textrm{if}\qquad \int_{\mathbb R^{d_v}}\varphi(\v)f(\z,\v,t)d\v = \int_{\mathbb R^{d_v}}\varphi(\v)f^q(\z,\v,t)d\v, \ee for all test functions $\varphi(\v)$ characterizing the conservation properties of the Fokker-Planck equation under study.
 For example, if the quasi-equilibrium state shares the same density of the original kinetic distribution $f(\z,\v,t)$, then for $\phi(\v)=1$ equation \eqref{mom} is satisfied.
 We have the following result: \begin{prop} Let us consider the nonlinear Fokker-Planck model \eqref{eq:MF_general}-\eqref{eq:J_meanfield}.
 For each time $t\ge 0$ and $\z\in I_z$ using the micro-macro decomposition \eqref{mm} the operator $\mathcal J(f,f)$ can be rewritten as \be \mathcal J(f,f) = \mathcal J(g,g) + \mathcal G(f^q,g), \ee where \be \mathcal G(f^q,g)(\z,\v,t) = \nabla_v\cdot\left(\mathcal B[f^q](\z,\v,t)g(\z,\v,t) + \mathcal B[g](\z,\v,t)f^q(\z,\v,t)\right). \ee Moreover, if $f(\z,\v,t) \to f^\infty(\z,\v)$ as $t\to \infty$ then $f^q(\z,\v,t)\to f^\infty(\z,\v)$ and $g(\z,\v,t) \to 0$. \end{prop} \begin{proof} The above proposition is proved by substituting \eqref{mm} into the right hand side of \eqref{eq:MF_general} and using the fact that $\mathcal J(f^q,f^q)=0$.
 The last part is a consequence of \eqref{mm} and the definition of quasi-equilibrium state \eqref{eq:quasi_eq}. \end{proof} We observe that, in view of the results summarized in Section \ref{sect:classic_FP} for classic Fokker-Planck equations, the nonequilibrium part $g(\z,\v,t)$ exponentially decays to zero for all $\z\in I_{z}$ or in more general situations, as for instance \eqref{sect:FP_collective}, at least a slower but monotone decay can be observed.